mqxi/tubedetection_streamlit/README.md

 - Select the radio button Webcam.
 - Click "Detect Tubes" to run the tube detection algorithm on the live webcam connected to the system.
 - The webcam will now be streamed on the page with the colored object detected.
-- To end the stream click "Stop" on the top left of the page.
+- To end the stream click `Stop` on the top left of the page.

 ### Detection in Multicamera Mode

 - Select the radio button Line Clearance Mode
 - Click the "Detect Tubes" Button to run the tube detection algorithm on the live cams connected to the system with the selected confidence threshold.
-- Side Info: The cams start right after the click on "Detect Tubes",
+- Side Info: The cams start right after the click on `Detect Tubes`,
 - The resulting images for each webcam with object detected will be displayed on the page.
 - If an image contains a tube, the tube will be colored red and an additional warning sign below the image will be shown.